 By the end of the fifth week of pregnancy, the baby's lymphatic tissues form as lymph sacs develop from veins.
-The first lymph sacs to appear serve the chest, arms, neck and head.
-These lymph sacs sprout a network of channels called lymphatic vessels.
-These vessels maintain fluid in the baby's body, and carry fats and immune system cells.
-When a problem occurs between the veins and developing lymph sacs, lymph sacs expand with fluid and partially or completely block this system of vessels.
+The first lymph sacs to appear serve the chest, arms, neck, and head.
+These lymph sacs sprout a network of channels called lymphatic vessels that maintain fluid in the baby's body, and carry fats and immune system cells.
+When a problem occurs between the veins and developing lymph sacs, the sacs expand with fluid and partially or completely block this system of vessels.
 These blockages cause many health problems.

 How is a cystic hygroma detected?

 A routine ultrasound during pregnancy can discover a cystic hygroma.
 At about 10 weeks of pregnancy, ultrasounds show some babies to have more fluid than normal at the back of the neck.
 This fluid appears as a large, clear space, referred to as "increased nuchal fold," "nuchal thickness," or "nuchal lucency."

 A blood test done at 15 to 20 weeks of pregnancy can also help detect cystic hygroma.
 The test measures Alpha-fetoprotein (AFP), a substance your baby's body makes and which is present in your bloodstream.
 Mothers of babies with cystic hygroma have a high AFP level in about half of cases.